TeamGadget-JP/Gadget_Entangle_for_Cascadeur_Blender/README.md

 GECB directly synchronizes raw skeletal bone poses.
-It does not include a general-purpose rig conversion feature, so we recommend preparing the character’s bone setup using free software such as AccuRIG. https://actorcore.reallusion.com/auto-rig/accurig
+It does not include a general-purpose rig conversion feature, so we recommend preparing the character’s bone setup using free software such as AccuRIG.<br>
+https://actorcore.reallusion.com/auto-rig/accurig

 ### Why GECB Uses a CC-Compatible Bone Hierarchy and Naming Convention